hellerve/gh-stats/README.md

 # gh-stats

-**This is messy code and not very informative yet.
+**This is not very informative yet.
 See it as a proof of concept of sorts.**

 Fetch your personal Github statistics.